What is CVS?

 How do I know if I have Cyclic Vomiting Syndrome?

-A doctor can diagnose CVS based on a thorough history, physical exam, and the symptoms.
+A healthcare provider can diagnose cyclic vomiting syndrome based on a thorough history, physical exam, and the symptoms.
 There is no test for CVS.
 Tests may be done to rule out other conditions.
 A viral infection may at first be suspected.
 Repeated trips to emergency rooms are not uncommon, especially until a diagnosis is made.
 Many people with CVS also report migraine headaches or a family history of migraines.

-The cause of CVS is not yet known.
+The cause of cyclic vomiting syndrome is not yet known.
 Scientists are looking at genetic, hormonal, and other factors that may contribute to the symptoms.

 How is Cyclic Vomiting Syndrome treated?